9 Easy and Budget-Friendly Ways to Spruce Up Your Home Decor

 Look for a countertop refinishing kit for an easy and affordable DIY project that will add years to the life of your counters and make an old space feel fresh.

-If hands-on projects aren’t your thing, you can also replace your countertops while staying on a budget if you know where to look and choose the right materials.
+If hands-on projects aren’t your thing, you can replace your countertops while staying on a budget if you know where to look and choose suitable materials.

-Consider alternate materials for your countertop surfaces, like butcher block or wood, for an interesting and functional look at a fraction of the price of stone or marble.
+Consider alternate materials for your countertop surfaces, like butcher block or wood, for an exciting and functional look at a fraction of the price of stone or marble.

-If you don’t have your heart set on a certain color or pattern, this can be a great way to snag a great countertop at a more affordable price point.
+If you don’t have your heart set on a specific color or pattern, this can be a great way to snag a great countertop at a more affordable price.

 Swap Out Your Bedding and Throw Pillows